HMS Trinidad (46)

-HMS Trinidad was a Royal Navy light cruiser.
-She was lost while serving in the Arctic on convoy duty after being damaged escorting PQ 13 in 1942.
+HMS Trinidad was a Fiji-class cruiser owned by the United Kingdom Royal Navy.
+She was lost while serving in the Arctic on convoy duty after being damaged escorting the British Arctic convoy PQ 13 in 1942.

 Early career

 Trinidad as seen from in the North Atlantic during an Arctic convoy escort patrol.
 Trinidad is dazzle-painted.

 Trinidad was built by HM Dockyard Devonport.
 She was laid down on 21 April 1938, launched 21 March 1941 and commissioned on 14 October 1941.
 The ship served with the British Home Fleet during her brief career.

 Loss

-While escorting Convoy PQ 13 in March 1942, she and other escorts were in combat with German destroyers.
-She hit and damaged the and then launched a torpedo attack.
-One of her torpedoes had a fault, possibly affected by the icy waters and sub zero conditions common in the Atlantic en route to Russia; causing the torpedo to limp across the water at a speed far below the 46 knots expected, the reduced speed causing the torpedo to strike Trinidad as she performed evasive zigzags in its path, killing 32 men.
-Survivors included Lieutenant Commander Williams as well as composer George Lloyd, a Royal Marines bandsman who had earlier written the ship's official march.
-This was performed at the Last Night of the Proms on 7 September 2013, in the presence of the last surviving crewman from Trinidad.
+While escorting Convoy PQ 13 in March 1942, she and other escorts came into combat with German destroyers.
+She hit and damaged the German destroyer Z26 and then launched a torpedo attack.
+One of her torpedoes had a fault, possibly affected by the icy waters and sub-zero conditions common in the Atlantic en route to Russia; this caused the torpedo to limp through the water at a speed far below the 46 knots expected.
+The reduced speed caused the torpedo to strike Trinidad, the ship from which it had been launched, as she performed evasive zigzags in its path, killing 32 men.
+Survivors included Lieutenant Commander Williams as well as composer George Lloyd, a Royal Marines bandsman who had written the ship's official march.
+The march was performed at the last night of the 2013 BBC Proms on 7 September 2013, in the presence of the last surviving crewman of Trinidad.